Chalani127/Powerbi_Terrorism/README.md

-# Power BI Dashboards

-This repository contains my Power BI dashboards created for analytics and data visualization projects at University.

-## 1. Global Terrorism Dashboard
+# Global Terrorism Dashboard

+## Overview
+This Power BI dashboard provides an interactive analysis of global terrorism incidents.
+It visualizes trends, attack types, targets, and casualty patterns across countries and regions, helping users explore the data intuitively.

+## Features
-- Interactive map of global incidents
+- Interactive world map of terrorism incidents
-- Attack types, targets, casualties & timeline analysis
+- Analysis of attack types, targets, and casualties
-- Country and region filters
-- Full interactive dashboard (.pbix) available here: [Download from Google Drive](https://drive.google.com/file/d/10_HoB-5H6CIzQD5QRjbP99R9cOrgy0JP/view?usp=sharing)

-## 2. MBA Eligibility Dashboard
+- Timeline visualizations to observe trends over years
+- Filters for countries and regions for focused analysis

+## Dataset
+- Data includes terrorist incidents worldwide with details on attack type, targets, casualties, and locations.

+## How to Use
+1. Download the `.pbix` file from [Google Drive link]
+2. Open in **Power BI Desktop**
+3. Explore the dashboard using slicers and filters for dynamic insights

+## Tools Used
-- Data cleaning & transformation using Power Query
+- Microsoft Power BI
-- Automated experience calculation using DAX
+- DAX for calculations
+- Power Query for data preprocessing
-- Visualizations for eligibility distribution & candidate profiles
+- Geo-visualizations for mapping incidents